Sanaz01/plasmodium-methylation/README.md

 # plasmodium-methylation
-Scripts to basecall and perform downstream processing on plasmodium species for methylation markers
+Scripts to basecall and perform downstream processing on plasmodium species for detection of methylation markers